NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

   # end
 ```

-To provide more useful sample code for a setup and teardown, here is the code from a reporting measure.
+These methods are useful for reliably creating an environment suitable for the ensuing test (e.g. setting paths; creating environment variables, data), and for restoring the system to its initial state.
+For additional details on the setup and teardown methods refer to the [MiniTest documentation](http://ruby-doc.org/stdlib-2.0.0/libdoc/minitest/rdoc/MiniTest/Unit/TestCase.html#method-i-setup), and refer to the example setup and teardown methods from an actual OpenStudio measure, below:

 ```ruby
   # create test files if they do not exist